areeven/worktest_robot_challenge/README.md

 Continuing on to create an obstacle test to see if the robot will land on the obstacle, then test if it stops before the obstacle.

 ![Obstacle](./shared/obstacle.png "Obstacle")

+So I ran into some issues and got kinda stuck in just coding so I lost some documentation to that.
+I will however shortly down here tell you a little about each class I've used.
+First of all I want to mention I have never used classes in an API so I had to take some time to learn and implement.

+### Position.ts

+The position is easy, it takes in an x and a y value, then returns it.

+### PositionManager.ts

+PositionManager uses the value from Position to create a managing system for each different items that needs a position like Robot and Obstacle.
+It also handles the movements up, down, right, left

+### Obstacle.ts

+The Obstacle makes use of PositionManager that we later use inside the Move class.

+### Robot.ts

+Same as Obstacle, it takes in the PositionManager as well as the EnumeratedDirection which I created in my utils/interface-folder.
+I also created some methods to decide currentPosition and currentDirection.

+### Direction.ts

+Direction takes in the robot position and the direction and passes it to where I want to use it.

+### Board.ts

+Board is created with width and height, and also the obstacle.
+So when we set a board we also set an obstacle.

+### Move.ts

+This was the most challenging class to create.
+Here I wanted to use almost everything I had built, I wanted to use this class to get all positions and to set the desired settings.
+I created a method to determine what command was to be executed to go forward, backwards or left and right, I also determined this so the Robot would execute depending on what direction it was facing.

+### RobotController.ts

+I tried to create an easy api call to test the Robot route, I am testing the initial position and direction of the Robot.
+As well as invalid values.

+### Testing

+I created alot of tests before creating the code to make sure it would work correctly.
+I made sure to test every possible outcome and all classes except for Position.

+### Evaluation

+When I first got the assignment I didn't really know where to start.
+But then I started breaking it down into smaller pieces, like what classes do I wanna use?
+What kind of tests do I want to write.
+So I started there and slowly coded my way forward.

+I have never used classes in JavaScript or TypeScript so it was a little bit of a challenge but I had alot of fun with it.

+I tried a few different ways to build the project, but I changed the code and reformatted a few times to make it more readable and clean.